cits3007/cits3007.github.io/assets/labs/lab06-solutions.md

 (i.e., the size of the array in bytes, divided by the size of one element) is always 256.

-We'll know look at warnings from a program called `clang-tidy`.
+We'll now look at warnings from a program called `clang-tidy`.
 It can be run from the command-line (see `man clang-tidy` for details); try running